-Note: Note that for clarity, most of the command line arguments are given in their long form, but many options also have a short form.
+Note: Note that for clarity, most of the command line arguments are given in their long form.

 Long commands may be broken across line for readability.
-When this happens, a trailing backslash (\) is added so the command could still be copied verbatim into most shells.
+When this happens, a trailing backslash (\) is shown.
+This can be copied verbatim into many shells.